-New Narrative: BATC intends that some of the resources provided will be utilized as an incentive for faculty to be involved with continuing professional education and/or becoming more qualified in their assigned fields of teaching.
+BATC intends that some of the resources provided will be utilized as an incentive for faculty to be involved with continuing professional education and/or becoming more qualified in their fields of instruction.
 BATC is proposing the establishment of a procedure, subject to available funding, where faculty may continue their education on a tuition reimbursement basis so they may become more qualified in their assigned fields of teaching.
 It is intended that additional higher education will also prepare our faculty to use research-based instructional practices necessary to meet the diverse learning needs of all students.